Use *ngFor to list objects in component

 3. Refresh the browser and confirm that the app now renders a grid of housing locations.

-Summary: In this lesson, you used the ngFor directive to repeat data dynamically in Angular templates.
+SUMMARY: In this lesson, you used the ngFor directive to repeat data dynamically in Angular templates.
 You also added a new array of data to be used in the Angular app.
 The application now dynamically renders a list of housing locations in the browser.

 The app is taking shape, great job.